curran/dsv-dataset/README.md

         * `name` (String) The column name found on the first line of the DSV data set.
         * `type` (String - one of `"string"`, `"number"` or `"date"`) The type of this column.
             * If `type` is `"number"`, then [`parseFloat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseFloat) will parse the string.
-            * If `type` is `"date"`, then [moment(String)](http://momentjs.com/docs/#/parsing/string/) will parse the string.
+            * If `type` is `"date"`, then [new Date(String)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) will parse the string.
             * If no type is specified, the default is "string".

 ## Project Structure

 This project uses [NPM](https://www.npmjs.com/) as the primary build tool.
-The file `package.json` specifies that this project depends on [d3-dsv](https://github.com/d3/d3-dsv) and [moment.js](http://momentjs.com/).
+The file `package.json` specifies that this project depends on [d3-dsv](https://github.com/d3/d3-dsv).

 The main source file is `index.js`.
 This exposes the top-level `dsvDataset` module using [ES6 Module Syntax](https://github.com/lukehoban/es6features#modules).
 This file is transformed into `dsv-dataset.js` by [Rollup](https://github.com/rollup/rollup), which outputs a [UMD](https://github.com/umdjs/umd) bundle.
 Note that since `d3-dsv` exposes ES6 modules via the `jsnext:main` field in its `package.json`, Rollup includes the necessary modules directly in the `dsv-dataset.js` bundle.
-Conversely, `moment` is treated as an "external module", so Rollup transforms it into a Node.js `require("moment")` call, and Node.js is responsible for loading the package at runtime.

 Unit tests live in `test.js`.
 These tests run against the built file, `dsv-dataset.js`.

 To build `dsv-dataset.js` from `index.js` and run unit tests, run the command